snyk-community/sdr-bootstrap-prepack/README.md

 npm i structor -g
 `

-Create an empty folder and enter in it (assuming you are doing that in command line).
-Then type the following to run Structor:
-`
-structor
-`

-**Note:**  Structor should be installed in global scope, otherwise you will not be able to clone this repo in folder because folder will not be empty in case structor installed there.

-After Stuctor successfully started open this address `http://localhost:2222/structor` in your browser.

-**Note:** If you prefer to run Structor on another port use command option where port is specified: `structor -p 4000`

 There is two ways of getting to work with this project:

 ##### 1) Download archive file: (Recommended)